atkinsroy/HPESimpliVity/README.md

     PS C:\>Connect-SVT -OVC <IP or FQDN of OVC> -Credential $Cred PS C:\>Get-SVThost
 ```
--Note
-You must login with an admin account (vCenter Admin Role).
+**Note:** You must login with an admin account (an account with the vCenter Admin Role for VMware environments).

 ## Things To Do
 * Test using PowerShell Core 6.0 (Windows and Linux)